Bachelor of Science Degree in Human Services

 A minimum of 37 semester credits is to be completed prior to admission to the Human Services Program.

 A minimum cumulative grade point average of 2.00 is required in all courses completed.

 All applicants must complete the General Education Category Requirements at Montana State University Billings, or at another regionally accredited institution of higher education, earning a minimum grade point average of 2.00.
 Courses taken on a pass/no pass or credit/noncredit basis will not be accepted to fulfill the requirements.
 Students should consult with their academic advisor.

-The application should be submitted to the faculty advisor for review and approval, signed by the advisor and the Department Chair.
+The application should be submitted to the faculty advisor or department administrative associate.

 If admission to the Human Services Program is denied, the applicant may appeal the

 decision to the Human Services Committee of the Department.
 The Department Chair serves

 as chair of the appeals committee.